 - 1. The original grade is included in determining the overall GPA.
 It is excluded from earned or degree hours and is marked with an (A). - 2.
 The original grade is not deleted from the student's permanent record. - 3.
-The second grade is entered on the student's transcript and marked as included (I) in the semester that the course was repeated. - 4.
-Courses repeated more than once are handled the same way with the final attempt carrying earned or degree hours.
+The second grade is entered on the student's transcript and marked as included (I) in the semester that the course was repeated. - Courses repeated more than once are handled the same way with the final attempt carrying earned or degree hours.
 All attempts are used in determining the GPA.

+After 21 hours (including up to 8 hours of C) have been repeated, all course attempts are utilized in the computation of the grade point average.
 When a course grade is excluded from GPA calculations, the course credit is removed from the total number of hours passed, total number of earned hours and the total number of GPA hours.